IchanP/auto-raid-signup/README.md

 - Create HTML page to put in settings ✅
 - Make sure they're saved to localstorage ✅
 - Display set settings on settings page ✅
-- Grab settings into main
+- Grab settings into main ✅
-- Make sure the alarm is persistent
+- Make sure the alarm is persistent ✅
-- Need a check to make sure that settings are saved before attempting sign-up
+- Need a check to make sure that settings are saved before attempting sign-up ✅
-- Needs to remember if message has been reacted togi already
+- Needs to remember if message has been reacted to already
+- Need array of previously reacted to message ids?

 ### Settings required